01

 02

-Enterprise Architecture & Migration
+AI-Ready Enterprise Architecture

 The situation